JustMarketsPartnerCode/JustMarkets-Partner-Code/README.md

- <h1>JustMarkets Partner Code: 587zc0ax2c – Unlock a $50 Signup Bonus, 50% Deposit Bonus, and 100% Trading Fees Discount</h1>
+ <h1>JustMarkets Partner Code: 587zc0ax2c – Unlock a $50 Signup Bonus, 50% Deposit Bonus, and 100% Off Trading Fees Discount</h1>
         <p>If you're looking for a Forex and CFD trading platform offering excellent incentives for new users, JustMarkets is a great choice.
-By using the JustMarkets Partner Code: <strong>587zc0ax2c</strong>, you can claim a <strong>$50 signup bonus, a 50% deposit bonus, and a 100% trading fees discount</strong>.</p>
+By using the JustMarkets Partner Code: <strong>587zc0ax2c</strong>, you can claim a <strong>$50 signup bonus, a 50% deposit bonus, and a 100% off trading fees discount</strong>.</p>
         <p><a href="https://one.justmarkets.link/a/587zc0ax2c" class="btn">Click here to sign up and claim your rewards now!</a></p>
 <h2>Introduction to JustMarkets and Partner Codes</h2>
         <p>JustMarkets is a well-established Forex and CFD broker that provides traders with competitive trading conditions, a wide range of assets, and attractive promotional offers.</p>